 A Call For Volunteers

 In the past we have relied heavily on multiple kids ministry volunteers each Sunday.
 As we resume a modified Waypoint Kids we are in need of volunteers to serve.
 Please email Megan@waypointRDU.com if you are able to volunteer.

 If you are interested in helping with the welcome team, please contact Grace@waypointRDU.com.

 How many people are allowed to attend the worship service in-person?

-After looking at state guidelines and recommendations, we decided that we can safely open the sanctuary up to 70 people (not including the pastoral team, worship team, and AV volunteers).
+After looking at state guidelines and recommendations, we decided that we can safely open the sanctuary up to 100 people (not including the pastoral team, worship team, and AV volunteers).
+This number is about 35% capacity for the sanctuary.
 If you would like to attend the service in the sanctuary you will need to reserve your seats online in advance and agree to adhere to specific safety protocols.
 (More information about this listed below).

 At Waypoint we are blessed to have many families with young (and active) children.
 We are so excited to be able to reopen the Pre-school, & Lower Elementary Waypoint Kids classes.
 Each class will have a limit of 15 kids at this time while we are still recruiting volunteers.
 (See below for more information about what Waypoint kids will look like).